google/keytransparency/docs/design.md

 We do that by using something called a Merkle Tree.
 We take all the keys and line them up on the bottom row.
 Then we take each pair of keys and hash them together to form a second row with exactly half as many entries as the bottom row.
-And again with the second row and third until there's only one value at the top.
-We call this the STR, and we use it for the hash we previously talked about.
+The process is repeated with the second row and third until there's only one value at the top.
+We call this the SMH, and we use it for the hash we previously talked about.

 ```